nicolastripodi/Jedlix/readme.md

 # Car Load Optimizer

+## Requirements

+This app was build with .NET 6.0.
+It can be downloaded at https://dotnet.microsoft.com/en-us/download/dotnet/6.0

 ## How to run

 Executable contained in CarLoadOptimizer\bin\Release\net6.0\publish

 The folder also contains an example input file